 From this joint position I am committed to the development of health policy and systems research as an innovative, applied and interdisciplinary field, at the cutting edge of health systems and societal development.

-I am currently the co-Research Director of the Resilient and Responsive Health Systems consortium (RESYST) which is a UK-DFID funded research consortium bringing together researchers from South Africa, Nigeria, Kenya, Tanzania, Thailand, India, Vietnam and the UK (http://resyst.lshtm.ac.uk).
+I support a wide range of health policy and systems research in South Africa and Africa more widely.
+For example, I was the co-Research Director of the Resilient and Responsive Health Systems consortium (RESYST), a UK-DFID funded research consortium bringing together researchers from South Africa, Nigeria, Kenya, Tanzania, Thailand, India, Vietnam and the UK (http://resyst.lshtm.ac.uk).
 I have also supported a range of African capacity development initiatives in recent years, including the Consortium for Health Policy and Systems Analysis in Africa (CHEPSAA www.hpsa-africa.org), an eleven partner consortium of African and European universities which is funded by the European Union; and the South African Collaboration for Health Systems Analysis and Innovation (CHESAI www.chesai.org).
 I am a Board Member of Health Systems Global.

 My background is in development studies, health economics and health policy.